 Jhpiego is supporting a study in Lesotho with the goal of increasing TB yield through universal testing as compared to standard TB screening among household and community contacts.
 Jhpiego’s support includes implementation of the clinical trial, collection of specimens, arranging and supporting training of staff, collection of data and overall capacity development.
 This work is being conducted under a multi-country study (in Lesotho, South Africa and Tanzania) funded by the European and Developing Countries Clinical Trials Partnership.
 The multi-country study is led by the Aurum Institute with partners Forschungszentrum Borstel Leibniz Lungenzentrum, National Institute for Medical Research in Tanzania, University College London, Karolinska Institutet and Jhpiego.

 Stepping Up Universal Access: A Multi-Sectoral Partnership Response to TB/HIV

 With funding from the Global Fund for AIDS, Tuberculosis and Malaria, Jhpiego has been supporting programs for TB and HIV treatment, support and care in Lesotho.
-Currently under this award, Jhpiego is strengthening health facility-based TB case finding and diagnosis by scaling up a proven quality improvement (QI) approach and building the capacity of health care workers in facilities in 10 districts.
-Interventions include training of private health facilities on essentials of QI, supportive supervision and mentorship, and support for health facility exchange meetings.
+Currently under this award, Jhpiego is strengthening health facility-based TB case finding and diagnosis by scaling up a proven quality improvement approach and building the capacity of health care workers in facilities in 10 districts.
+Interventions include training of private health facilities on essentials of quality improvement, supportive supervision and mentorship, and support for health facility exchange meetings.

 Maximizing Options to Advance Informed Choice for HIV Prevention (MOSAIC)